When building your site for mobile, should you build a responsive or adaptive site?

 Fundamentally, the difference between responsive and adaptive web design is in the fluidity.
 If you take your web browser and drag the corners to adjust the size of the window, note what happens to the content of the page.

-If text, boxes and images scale down or shuffle around fluidly as you decrease the size of the window, then the design is probably responsive.
+If text, boxes, and images scale down or shuffle around fluidly as you decrease the size of the window, then the design is probably responsive.
 However, if nothing changes until you reach certain “jump points” – where everything moves suddenly together – then the design is most likely adaptive.
 (Though it’s worth noting that responsive web design can also have jump points).

 Adaptive web design

 When building an adaptive website, developers will usually create a handful of different static layouts for the page, and tell the website to load the relevant one based on the resolution or screen size the page is being viewed on.
 For example, there might be a defined layout built for screen widths of 320 pixels, or 960 pixels, or 1200 pixels, and so on.
-Then, a user sees a different device-optimised version of the page if they visit the website on an iPad or a Google Pixel, or on a desktop PC with a widescreen monitor.
+Then, a user sees a different device-optimized version of the page if they visit the website on an iPad or a Google Pixel, or on a desktop PC with a widescreen monitor.

 One drawback of this method is that new devices, and thus new screen sizes, are being developed and released constantly – just think of how many times the size of the iPhone screen has changed over the years.
 With an adaptive design, you have to build a new layout for each individual device, and that work adds up.
 You could just approximate the layout that gets served to be as close as possible to an existing device, but that leaves you open to imperfections and inconsistencies.
 And nobody wants that.